This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Chill Hours and Fruit Tree Selection

-During winter dormancy, fruit trees need specific hours below 45°F to produce flowers and fruit – these are called chill hours.
+During dormancy, fruit trees need specific hours below 45°F to bloom.

 Understanding Chill Hours and Fruit Trees

-You’ll need to understand your fruit trees’ chill hour requirements, which are the number of hours below 45°F they need during winter dormancy to produce healthy flowers and fruit.
+Chill hours are the number of cold hours fruit trees need during winter to produce flowers and fruit.

 Common Fruits and Chill Hour Requirements